 Dr. Palomino’s special interests include community medicine, underserved medicine and preventive medicine.
 She is director of a screening health fair in the Linda Vista community, where she supervises undergraduate students and preventive medicine residents.

 Dr. Palomino is fluent in Spanish and has been part of Family Health Centers of San Diego since 2012.

-Wendy Pavlovich, M.D., MHS
+Wendy Pavlovich, M.D., MHSFaculty

-Jean Shiraki, D.O.
+Jean Shiraki, D.O.Faculty

 Dr. Shiraki volunteers her time as a coach for the Primary Care Leadership Collaborative with the American Academy of Family Physicians (AAFP).
 In this role, she coaches medical students in Family Medicine Interest Groups for longitudinal projects that involve workforce development and elimination of health disparities and achievement of health equity.
 She is currently the only osteopathic physician at Family Health Centers of San Diego that has her own osteopathic manipulative treatment (OMT) clinic.
-Dr. Shiraki is board certified in family medicine with memberships in the STFM, American Academy of Family Physicians and California Academy of Family Physicians.
+Dr. Shiraki is board-certified in family medicine with memberships in the STFM, American Academy of Family Physicians and California Academy of Family Physicians.
 She is proficient in Spanish and Japanese and has medical interests in women’s health, social justice, advocacy and preventative health.

-Charles Bart Smoot, M.D.
+Charles Bart Smoot, M.D.Faculty

-Dr. Charles Smoot is the Assistant Medical Director for Clinical Quality at Family Health Centers of San Diego.
+Dr. Charles Smoot is the chief of clinical informatics at Family Health Centers of San Diego.
 He is responsible for directing the organization toward improving quality metrics across a wide variety of national standards using interdisciplinary methods.
 He works closely with the medical providers and the IT department to help develop a robust e-decision tool, as well as improve our proprietary electronic health records system.